Mothers of Khavaran: Origins and formation

 Mothers of Khavaran were the first to call for the release of prisoners and warn of their possible massacre.
 Following resolution 598 of the Security Council, the Islamic Republic disrupted regular family prison visitations on 28 July 1988 and refused to provide any information about prisoners regarding their whereabouts or fate.
 The Mothers were among the first to mobilize support and begin to search for family members and appeal to authorities.
 Their search resulted in the discovery of mass graves in Khavaran Cemetery between July 10 and August 6, 1988.
 Mass graves would be discovered in the area throughout the rest of the year.
 Mothers and their supporters saw and photographed limbs and bodies of partially buried victims.
-The Mothers' campaign included public gatherings and written statements to authorities like including UN Secretary General Javier Perez de Cuellar, and an unsuccessful attempt to meet with UN Special Rapporteur Galindo Pohl about the state of human rights in Iran.
+The Mothers' campaign included public gatherings and written statements to authorities like including UN Secretary-General Javier Pérez de Cuéllar, and an unsuccessful attempt to meet with UN Special Rapporteur Galindo Pohl about the state of human rights in Iran.
 They also visited the residences of Ayatollah Khomeini, the father of the Republic, as well as those of Ayatollahs Montazeri and Marashi Najafi.
 Later, Ayatollah Montazeri sought ways to end the execution of “thousands in a few days.”